The Big Agnes Helinox Chair One

 Teeny tiny little legs don't make staying on top of soft ground very easy!

 It is much more comfortable than a standard, ground level camping chair (like a Crazy Creek) as it offers more back support and keeps you off the ground.
 This chair is not one we'd recommend for sandy terrain, as the base will sink into the ground.

 We don't discriminate between two and four legged testers.

-Most testers found it hard to stomach spending $100 on a portable camping chair since they aren't ideal for frequent lounging.
-That being said, if you're in the market for a camping chair that easier less painful to carry for longer distances, then our Top Pick for Portability will likely meet your needs!
-Additionally, this chair's sturdy construction and high weight limit gave testers the impression that it will be able to last for many seasons to come.
-If you are looking for a cheaper option and don't mind a model that weighs 3.5 lbs more, the REI Camp Stowaway Low
+Most testers found it hard to stomach spending $120 on a portable camping chair since they aren't ideal for everyday lounging.
+If you're in the market for a camping chair that is easier and less painful to carry for long distances, then our Best Portable Camping Chair will likely meet your needs!
+Additionally, this chair's sturdy, stable construction, and high weight limit gave testers the impression that it will be able to last for many seasons to come.
+If you are looking for a cheaper option, the $35 Moon Lence

 Average sized man meets portable chair.